VEZY/PlantBiophysics.jl/docs/src/extending/implement_a_model.md

 We have a new model for photosynthesis that is coupled with the stomatal conductance.

 !!! warning
     This is a dummy photosynthesis model.
-Don't use it, it is very wrong!
+Don't use it, it is very wrong biologically speaking!

 !!! note
     Notice that we compute the stomatal conductance directly using the internal function `gs!_`.
 We do this for speed, because the generic function `gs!` does some checks on its inputs every time it is called, while `gs!_` only does the computation.
 We don't need the extra checks because they are already made when calling `photosynthesis!`.